Terre del Reno

-Terre del Reno is a new comune (municipality) in the Province of Ferrara in the Italian region Emilia-Romagna.
+Terre del Reno (Tèr dal Raggn in the native Emilian language) is a new comune (municipality) in the Province of Ferrara in the Italian region Emilia-Romagna.
 As of 1 January 2017, it has a population of 10.041.

 Terre del Reno borders the following municipalities: Bondeno, Cento, Galliera, Pieve di Cento (BO), Poggio Renatico, Vigarano Mainarda.

 The new municipality, from 1 January 2017, was made from the union of Mirabello and Sant'Agostino.